buda-base/lds-pdi/README.md

 Contains a framework for executing external queries files through a rest API.
 Integrates lds-search and lds-rest projects and extends ontology-service project.

-Moreover, each query file contains its own description taht is used to dynamically generate a html file containing the Sparql Public Data Interface specifications
+Moreover, each query file contains its own description that is used to dynamically generate a html file containing the Sparql Public Data Interface specifications

 # Compiling and deploying